lpcustom/ybind/README.md

  To hopefully alleviate some of the issues that present themselves when working with two-way data-binding in javascript, I've created ybind.
 The focus of ybind is to be light and flexible.
 It's also meant to be simple to use.

-Do not attempt to use ybind at this time.
-It is in very early development.
+Early Development; Do not use unless you wish to contribute to the code!
 -----

 | Notes on Usage|